-Accounts Payable (A/P) is defined as the total unpaid bills owed to suppliers and vendors for products/services already received, but were paid for on credit as opposed to cash payment.
+Accounts Payable (A/P) is defined as the total unpaid bills owed to suppliers and vendors for products/services already received but were paid for on credit as opposed to cash payment.

 Under accrual accounting, the accounts payable (A/P) line item on the balance sheet records the cumulative payments due to third parties such as suppliers and vendors.

-Accounts payable, often referred to as “payables” for short, increases when a supplier or vendor extends credit – i.e. a company places an order for products or services, the expense is “accrued”, but the cash payment is not yet paid.
+Accounts payable, often referred to as “payables” for short, increase when a supplier or vendor extends credit – i.e. a company places an order for products or services, the expense is “accrued”, but the cash payment is not yet paid.

-A/P represents invoiced bills to the company that have not been paid off – for that reason, accounts payable is categorized as a liability on the balance sheet since it represents a future outflow of cash.
+A/P represents invoiced bills to the company that has not been paid off – for that reason, accounts payable is categorized as a liability on the balance sheet since it represents a future outflow of cash.

 Under accrual accounting, expenses are recorded once incurred, which means when the invoice was received, rather than when the company pays the supplier/vendor.